 - Having a crown fitted can irritate the pulp and compromise the nerve.

-If you believe you have dental pulp inflammation as a result of dental treatment, you have the right to make a complaint about your dentist.
+If you believe you have dental pulp inflammation as a result of dental treatment, speak to your dentist to try and resolve the complaint.
+You also have the right to make a complaint about your dentist.
 Here is an NHS guide about how to try and resolve complaints about your NHS or private dentist.